-1. Increasing capital deployment toward high-growth areas aligned with the " Car of the Future"
+1. Increasing capital deployment toward high-growth areas aligned with the "Car of the Future"

 We are proactively managing our portfolio and evolving our product mix based on alignment with the Car of the Future.
 We seek to grow our business and capabilities in areas which are positively impacted by the global megatrends discussed earlier.
-Examples of such areas include powertrain electrification, ADAS systems and battery enclosures, as well as our contract vehicle manufacturing operations.
+Examples of such areas include powertrain electrification, ADAS and battery enclosures, as well as our contract vehicle manufacturing operations.
 As illustrated below, we believe that a substantial proportion of our product areas are not adversely impacted by the global megatrends, including our body, chassis, lighting, active aerodynamics, dual clutch transmissions, mirrors, mechatronics and seating products.
-The strong returns and cash flow from these product areas enable us to fund the R&D and capital investments required to realize the opportunities in high- growth products which are benefiting directly from the global megatrends.